-- Heathrow Airport (LHR): The easiest way to get to the city from Heathrow Airport is by the Subway, as there is a direct connection to the terminals.
+- Heathrow Airport (LHR): The easiest way to get into the city from Heathrow Airport is by using the Elizabeth Line (Crossrail), Heathrow Express or the Piccadilly line.
 You can also use buses although it will take a lot longer.

 - Luton Airport (LTN): To get to and from Luton take the national rail or bus.